These bounty bars, or mound bars, are an easy candy recipe made with just 4 ingredients. No dairy needed and completely vegan!

 - 2/3 cup coconut condensed milk

-- 1-2 cups chocolate chips of choice
+- 1-2 cups chocolate chopped

 Instructions